-You expect from your employees, but high expectation from employee leads to the problem of employee turnover.
-When your employee is well rested and have adequate time to care for themselves and families, they perform better at their work too.
+You expect from your employees, but the high expectation from employee leads to the problem of employee turnover.
+When your employee is well-rested and has adequate time to care for themselves and families, they perform better at their work too.

-You should establish the regular work hours, policies for working on the weekends and other plans that can be helpful and comfortable to the employees.
-You should not give any overstress to your employees and make them work for an extra time.
+You should establish regular work hours, policies for working on the weekends, and other plans that can be helpful and comfortable for the employees.
+You should not give any overstress to your employees and make them work for extra time.
 If you want them to work more hours, then you should have policies to pay for extra hours.

-Majority of the company do not have any policies and initiatives to support the creativity although they say that they value the creativity of their employee.
-You should focus on encouraging your employee to be creative and bring the new ideas that can be beneficial to your company.
+The majority of the company do not have any policies and initiatives to support creativity although they say that they value the creativity of their employee.
+You should focus on encouraging your employee to be creative and bring new ideas that can be beneficial to your company.